OdearOgy/linkedin_scrapper/README.md

 To do that

 -   Download the html file
--   Save it as index.html into project folder
+-   Save it into project folder
 -   Run the scrapper

         node ./src/anonym_scrapper.js <htmlFilePath> <portNumber>